Titanic (1997 film): Home media

 Titanic was released worldwide in widescreen and pan and scan formats on VHS on September 1, 1998.
 There are two separate cassettes on this release, as the film is divided into two parts.
 More than $50 million was spent to market the home video release.
 Both VHS formats were also made available in a deluxe boxed gift set with a mounted filmstrip and six lithograph prints from the movie.
 In the first 3 months, the film sold 25 million copies in North America with a total sales value of $500 million, becoming the best selling live-action video, beating Independence Day.
 In that time, it sold 58 million copies worldwide, outselling The Lion King for a total worldwide revenue of $995 million.
 By March 2005, Titanic had sold 8 million DVD and 59 million VHS units.
 In the United Kingdom, it sold 1.1 million copies on its first day of release, making it the country's fastest-selling home video release.
 It held this record until May 2002, when Harry Potter and the Sorcerer's Stone sold 1.2 million home video units on its first day.
 Titanic remained the fastest-selling DVD in the United Kingdom until Mamma Mia! took it in 2008.
 Within the first week of release, Titanic quickly beat The Full Monty, selling a total of 1.8 million home video copies.
 NBC acquired the US television broadcast rights for $30 million, which was considered a bargain.

 A DVD version was released on August 31, 1999, in a widescreen-only (non-anamorphic) single-disc edition with no special features other than a theatrical trailer.
 Cameron stated at the time that he intended to release a special edition with extra features later.
-This release became the best-selling DVD of 1999 and early 2000, becoming the first DVD ever to sell one million copies.
+This release became the best-selling DVD of 1999 and early 2000.
+Along with The Matrix, it became the first DVD ever to sell one million copies.
 At the time, less than 5% of all U.S. homes had a DVD player.
 "When we released the original Titanic DVD, the industry was much smaller, and bonus features were not the standard they are now," said Meagan Burrows, Paramount's president of domestic home entertainment, which made the DVD performance even more impressive.